 If you want to go to university, you will receive a £2000 Higher Education bursary to help with the costs.
 Your social worker will arrange this.
+Some universities offer bursaries for care leavers too, so look into this.
 You will need to apply for student loans from Student Finance England to cover tuition and living expenses.
 You will pay these back in the future when you are in work.
-Tick the box on your UCAS application form to say you have spent time in care and you will be eligible for extra help and support.
-This can include financial help, emotional support and If the university has halls of residence, you should be able to live in these all year round.
+If the university has halls of residence, you should be able to live in these all year round.

 If you are looking for an apprenticeship, you might be eligible for the Care Leavers' Apprenticeship Bursary.
-Ask your social worker or the apprenticeship provider about this.
+Ask your social